East Sussex Finescale

-As my current layout (Ewhurst Green) progressing there has been a significant number of running sessions thereon as friends bring their models to run.
-Ineed unless stated otherwise all the locomotives featured are visitors; even the 8-car Metro-Cammell Pullman set is a visitor - albeit have taken ‘residence’ since 2015!
+As my current layout (Ewhurst Green) progresses there has been a significant number of running sessions thereon as friends bring their models to run.
+Indeed, unless stated otherwise all the locomotives featured are visitors; even the Metro-Cammell Pullman set was a visitor - albeit have taken ‘residence’ since 2015!
 Some of these friends are still building their layouts; others want the opportunity to run full-length trains on somebody else’s metals (i.e. mine).

-With layout construction ongoing the vantage points for photographs are currently limited (so apologies here).
+With layout construction ongoing, the vantage points for photographs are currently limited (so apologies here).
 But these will increase with time – currently layout wiring is a priority as only then can the trackwork be fully tested before more scenery can be added!

-Typically, these sessions start with an excellent lunch at ‘our’ nearby beachfront café; which is just a very short distance away!
+Typically, these running sessions start with an excellent lunch at ‘our’ nearby beachfront café; which is just a very short distance away!